davestewart/davestewart-content/content/blog/software/workflowy-styling/index.md

 ---
-description: Use styling to reformat standard formatting
+description: Use a well-known Chrome extension to add new functionality via custom CSS styles
 date: 2021-06-01
 media:
   thumbnail: ./workflowy-highlight-thumb.png